 There’s a lot to explore at Wānaka Lavender Farm.
 There are various sections and there are lots of places to sit scattered around.
 It’s kind of like a botanic garden in some ways.
 One of our favourite spots was the “Lavender Door” (an unofficial name I just made up).
 It’s a door in the middle of rows of lavender and makes for a striking photo spot.

 There are also some farm animals to see and an old purple tractor.
 Everything is designed to be kind of quaint and “Instagrammable”, and that description alone probably tells you everything you need to know about whether you’ll enjoy the place or not.
 I’m not an “Instagram” guy (although I do have to use it) but I still enjoyed it.

-Are you planning a trip to Wanaka?
-Check out our other posts, including some of New Zealand’s best day hikes!
+Are you planning a trip to New Zealand?
+Check out our two-week South Island itinerary!

 Latest posts by Jon Algie (see all)

 - Top 12 Beaches in the South Island, New Zealand - February 9, 2023